 Image credit: Techcrunch

 Techies, marketers and first-adopter consumers alike await each new Google I/O with bated breath.
 The first day of the tech giant’s 2018 developer conference at Shoreline Amphitheater in Mountain View didn’t disappoint.
-From the innovative Duplex to Google Photos enhancements to a new Smart Compose feature for Gmail, a theme emerged: AI is here in a BIG way, and it’s here to stay.
+From the innovative Duplex to Google Photos enhancements to a new Smart Compose feature for Gmail, a theme in the future of local marketing emerged: AI is here in a BIG way, and it’s here to stay.

 Before the keynote, Google announced it is rebranding its Google Research division to Google AI.
 This rebranding signals how Google has increasingly focused R&D on natural language processing, computer vision and neural networks.

-Here are the Google I/O 2018 announcements and exciting feature updates on local search and discoverability that marketers won’t want to miss:
+The Google I/O 2018 announcements include exciting feature updates on local search search engine visibility that marketers won’t want to miss:

 Augmented Reality (AR) finally becoming part of Google Maps